DIGITALLNature/DIGITALLNature.github.io/Writerside/topics/Best-Practices.md

 ## Definition of Done

-User Stories for the project will be implemented by the ec4u Development Team according to the following DoD:
+User Stories for the project will be implemented by the DIGITALL Development Team according to the following DoD:

 - All acceptance criteria are met and tested successfully by Dev Team
 - Unit Tests/Developer Tests are executed successfully